Accounting for Bank Acquisitions [White Paper]

 - Amount of goodwill/bargain purchase gain resulting from the transaction.

-The income approach determines the value of a business or business ownership interest using one or more methods that convert anticipated benefits into a present single amount.
-The application of the income approach establishes value by methods that discount or capitalize earnings and/or cash flow, by a discount or capitalization rate that reflects market rate of return expectations, market conditions, and the relative risk of the investment.
-To determine the estimated value of the entity using an income approach, business appraisers generally first estimate the organization’s probable future cash flows.
+The DCF method determines the value of a business or business ownership interest using one or more methods that convert anticipated benefits into a present single amount.
+The application of the DCF method establishes value by methods that discount or capitalize earnings and/or cash flow, by a discount or capitalization rate that reflects market rate of return expectations, market conditions, and the relative risk of the investment.
+To determine the estimated value of the entity using a DCF approach, business appraisers generally first estimate the organization’s probable future cash flows.
 They then discount the cash flows back to the valuation date at an appropriate discount rate.
 However, Wilary Winn believes that the use of future cash flows is not a reliable indicator of value for financial institutions because items like capital expenditures, working capital, and debt are not clearly defined.
 As a result, to ensure comparability, we base our analysis on future earnings.

-To determine the estimated value of the entity using an income approach, Wilary Winn estimates future earnings by developing ten-year pro-forma balance sheets and income statements using a fundamental analysis.
+To determine the estimated value of the entity using a DCF method, Wilary Winn estimates future earnings by developing ten-year pro-forma balance sheets and income statements using a fundamental analysis.
 We then develop an estimate for the entity’s lifetime earnings – “the residual” using a Gordon growth model.
-We discount the resulting estimated cash flows back to the valuation date at a discount rate determined through the use of a Capital Asset Pricing Model (“CAPM”) approach.
+We discount the resulting estimated cash flows back to the valuation date at a discount rate determined through use of a Capital Asset Pricing Model (“CAPM”) approach.
 See below for an example.

 Our overall valuation results serve as a market comparison when the acquirer is paying cash.
 However, when a bank is acquiring another financial institution using its own stock, the valuation approaches are integral to properly accounting for the transaction.

-The financial assets acquired and liabilities assumed typically consist of investments, loans, and deposits.
+The financial assets and liabilities consist primarily of loans, investments, deposits, and debt.
 Accrued interest receivable, accounts receivable, accrued interest payable and accounts payable are also considered to be financial assets or liabilities.

 Investments